 2024 New York Giants season

 The 2024 season is the New York Giants' 100th in the National Football League (NFL) and their third under the head coach/general manager tandem of Brian Daboll and Joe Schoen—the first time since Tom Coughlin was the coach since a tandem lasted three or more seasons.
+The Giants failed to improve on their 6–11 record from 2023 following a Week 14 loss to the New Orleans Saints.
 This is the first season since 2017 without Saquon Barkley on the roster, as he signed a three-year deal with the Philadelphia Eagles during the offseason.[1]
 A commorative 100th anniversary patch was made for the season.

 2024 New York Giants season